Inspiration & Goals

 The front-end Estimates/Budgets that Local Builders provide to their prospective Clients are unprofessional and lack detail at best, incomplete and too low at worst.
 With such inconsistency, how can you know:

-In fairness, surely most Builders don’t submit Budgets with the intent to deceive the Client.
-Instead, they will insist that the Budget’s inaccuracy is due to the lack of complete information being available at the time.
+Numbers are “spun”.
+Builders will insist that the Budget’s inaccuracy is due to the lack of complete information being available at the time.
 Yet, have they not built many, similar Projects before?
 Are they so unable to anticipate the need to Budget for Scope of Work that you will need or want done, but that might not yet be on a set of plans?
 What is the Budget that they have proposed even based on?

 All of these circumstances coalesce to make “Budget Creep” all but inevitable.